The demand for instant results is seeping into every corner of our lives. What’s more, our expectation of ‘instant’ has become faster too.

-Wonga customers were able to complete their loan application entirely online, select the exact amount they wanted in £1 increments and choose their own repayment term between 1 and 35 days.
+From the outset Wonga customers were able to complete their loan application entirely online, select the exact amount they wanted in £1 increments and choose their own repayment term from 1 to 35 days.

 However, there was still one piece of the jigsaw missing.
 Although Wonga’s risk assessment technology enabled them to make real-time lending decisions, it still required the co-operation of banks to get funds to customer’s bank accounts, which at the time was a not so immediate 3 working days.

 In 2008, Damelin’s goal to provide immediate access to funds was finally realised when Faster Payments (Britain’s first new payment service in 20 years) launched, making it possible for payments to be processed almost instantly.

 Damelin’s model for fast, fuss-free loans was successful, turning Wonga into the UK’s largest payday loans provider.

 The UK payday market continued to grow rapidly, reaching a peak in 2013, where 1.6 million customers took out 10 million loans with a value of £2.5 billion.
 Approximately 400 payday loan firms were reported to be in operation at the time.